Neural Networks Basics

 In the early 2010s, researchers discovered that GPUs could speed up deep learning training by orders of magnitude compared to traditional CPUs.
 This enabled the training of large neural networks on large labeled datasets, like ImageNet, which led to breakthroughs in computer vision, speech recognition (converting spoken language to text), and broader natural language processing (NLP) tasks such as translation, summarization, and question answering.
 Today, GPUs are a core component in AI research and development, alongside other fields such as scientific computing, complex simulations, and even cryptocurrency mining.

 Zooming out further, GPUs themselves rely on foundational advances in semiconductor technology.
-Semiconductors are materials whose conductivity can be precisely controlled, making them the backbone of all modern electronics—from GPUs and CPUs to memory chips and mobile devices.
-By using advanced fabrication techniques and nanometer-scale engineering, manufacturers can pack billions of transistors (the basic units of computation) onto a single chip.
-This density of computation enables the incredible power of today's hardware and fuels the era of foundation models, including large language models (LLMs) such as GPT and BERT.
+Semiconductors are materials whose conductivity can be precisely controlled, making them the backbone of all modern electronics — from GPUs and CPUs to memory chips and mobile devices.
+By using advanced fabrication techniques and nanometer-scale engineering, manufacturers can pack billions of transistors onto a single chip.
+This density of computation enables the incredible power of today's hardware and fuels the era of foundation models, including large language models (LLMs).